Transylvania Twist

-Transylvania Twist is a 1989 comedy film that parodies horror films.
-Originally released by Concord Production Inc., this film is distributed on home video by Metro-Goldwyn-Mayer.
+Transylvania Twist is a 1989 horror comedy film originally released by Concord Production Inc., distributed on home video by Metro-Goldwyn-Mayer.
 In the film Angus Scrimm reprises his role of the "Tall Man" from the Phantasm films, as a parody.
 The humor of the film is most often said to be in the style of Airplane!, and Mel Brooks comedies.
 It occasionally breaks the fourth wall rule with characters looking at the camera, and one even saying "I'm in the wrong movie".
 The film's main theme has been released on a variety of albums, and the entire soundtrack was released on CD and as a direct download in the year 2010, twenty-one years after the movies initial release.

 It was directed by Jim Wynorski, who made over 150 films.
 In 2013 he said this film "comes closest to my personality and was the film I had the most fun making.
 It was the show I never wanted to end".

 In the film, a female member of the Orlock family inherits her family's ancestral castle in Transylvania.
 A vampire cousin of the heiress is trying to use a stolen magical book to summon a monster to Earth.
 A vampire hunter of the Van Helsing family tries to cope with his new life as a vampire.

-Plot summary
+Plot

 The film opens with two short sequences before the main story line begins, first a prologue, and then a mock television advertisement.
 In the prologue, a seemingly helpless young woman is pursued by Jason Voorhees, Leatherface, and Freddy Krueger; she is then chased into a cave and reappears a few seconds later with an item from each of the three.
 She then faces the camera and laughs (showing her fangs) and says, "Amateurs!"
 The advertisement sequence is for a "mortuary, crematory, cemetery" called "Death City" where a salesman tries selling viewers "new and used coffins", with the help of his assistant Lovely Rita.

 Dexter Ward (Steve Altman) enters a 'Death City' location, and is greeted by two morticians, one of which is noted science fiction anthologist Forrest J. Ackerman in a cameo appearance, who is holding a copy of Famous Monsters of Filmland.
 Dexter is there for the funeral of his uncle, who is suffering from a 'medical condition' and not actually dead.
 After helping his uncle out of the coffin and back to a library, Dexter is then sent by his uncle Ephram (Jay Robinson) to find and bring back The Book of Ulthar, a book of great power capable of unleashing terrible evil in the wrong hands; librarian Ephram had mistakenly let someone check it out.
 Dexter's search leads him to aspiring singing star Marissa Orlock (Teri Copley), who is about to be informed of the death of her father Marinas (Howard Morris), and her inheritance of Castle Orlock in Transylvania.
 Dexter goes with her to the castle.